Super Lawyers

 These are a few states that require mandatory arbitration for uninsured motorist benefits and how the law in that state works.

-• California: Auto insurance policies providing for uninsured motorists coverage are required to provide that the determination as to whether the insured is legally entitled to recover damages, is to be made by agreement between the insured and the insurer, or, in the event of disagreement, by arbitration conducted by a single neutral arbitrator.
-If the insured makes a Section 998 settlement offer and that offer is not accepted, and the arbitration award is more than that offer, the victim is not precluded from recovering additional costs even if the final number exceeds the coverage limits.
+• California: Auto insurance policies providing for uninsured motorists coverage are required to provide that the determination as to whether the insured is legally entitled to recover damages is to be made by agreement between the insured and the insurer or, in the event of disagreement, by arbitration conducted by a single neutral arbitrator.
+If the insured makes a Section 998 settlement offer that is not accepted, and the arbitration award is more than that offer, the victim is not precluded from recovering additional costs even if the final number exceeds the coverage limits.

 • Colorado: If the insurance policy contains language that requires arbitration before the insurer is obligated to pay uninsured motorist benefits, Colorado law will enforce this agreement.
 The insurance company is obligated to pay for the arbitrator.

-• Illinois: The Illinois Insurance Code requires that no motor vehicle insurance for uninsured motorist benefits can be renewed, delivered, or issued for delivery unless there is language that requires any dispute with respect to the coverage and monetary damages be submitted for arbitration to the American Arbitration Association.
+• Illinois: The Illinois Insurance Code requires that no motor vehicle insurance for uninsured motorist benefits can be renewed, delivered, or issued for delivery unless there is language that requires any dispute concerning the coverage and monetary damages to be submitted for arbitration to the American Arbitration Association.

 Client Reviews